 You may cut-and-paste the below MLA and APA citation examples:

 Declan, Tobin. " Alcatraz Island Facts & History - Easy Science for kids ."
 Easy Science for Kids, Jan 2021.
 Web.
 18 Jan 2021. < https://easyscienceforkids.com/alcatraz-facts/ >.

 APA Style Citation

 Tobin, Declan.
-(2018).
-Facts about Alcatraz for Kids.
+(2021).
+Alcatraz Island Facts & History - Easy Science for kids.
 Easy Science for Kids.
-Retrieved from http://easyscienceforkids.com/alcatraz-facts/
+Retrieved from https://easyscienceforkids.com/alcatraz-facts/

 Sponsored Links :